nomcomm/MediaNeuroscienceOnAShoestring_JMP/README.md

 ### Dependencies

 -   Python.
 [Anaconda](http://continuum.io/downloads) should provide you with most of what you need.
--   requirements.txt contains the packages allowing to recreate the environment
+-   requirements.txt contains the packages allowing to recreate the environment (e.g. by conda create --name <env> --file requirements.txt)
 -   We thank the team from [eeg-notebooks](https://github.com/NeuroTechX/eeg-notebooks) for their fantastic work to democratize the cognitive neuroscience experiment.